rubyfu/RubyFu/module_0x3__network_kung_fu/ruby_socket.md

 server = UDPSocket.new                                  # Start UDP socket
 server.bind('0.0.0.0', 9911)                            # Bind all interfaces to port 9911
-mesg, addr = server.recvfrom(1024)                      # Recive 1024 bytes of the message and the sender IP server puts "Hi, UDP Client #{addr}", addr[3], addr[1]  # Send a message to the client server.recv(1024)                                       # Recive 1024 bytes of the message
+mesg, addr = server.recvfrom(1024)                      # Receive 1024 bytes of the message and the sender IP server puts "Hi, UDP Client #{addr}", addr[3], addr[1]  # Send a message to the client server.recv(1024)                                       # Receive 1024 bytes of the message
 ```

 ### UDP Client